fontsource/fontsource/registry/README.md

 - `data/families/<provider>/<id>/family.json` combines family metadata, source
   declarations, and inspected source properties.
 IDs are globally unique across providers and are derived from directory names.
+- Reviewed families may include `distribution.json` with the exact static variants, variable axis bundles, and public subset mappings Fontsource publishes.
+Its absence means the family has no official distribution.
 - Icon families also include `icons.json` with public names and Unicode codepoints.
 - `data/languages.json` defines semantic languages, public names, and the